 Mike Arrington is right, it’s time to start thinking of Twitter as a search engine.
-I’m going to tell you how powerful the data within Twitter is and how it makes Twitter’s search box much more relevant than Google’s.
+Here’s an example of how powerful the data within Twitter is and how it makes Twitter’s search box much more relevant than Google’s.

 SxSW Interactive and Twitter Search